 - Mary Ann Baynton, Program Director for the Centre, was the recipient of a CSA Group Award of Merit, 2015

 - Mary Ann Baynton, Program Director for the Centre, was co-recipient of the 2013 Canadian Workplace Wellness Pioneer Award

 - Canadian Alliance on Mental Illness and Mental Health, Mental Illness Awareness Week.
 Champion - Private Sector

 - 2009 Champions of Mental Health

 - 2009 Web Award for Outstanding Achievement in Web Development

-- The Canadian Mental Health Association, Ontario, Work and Well-Being Award was presented to The Great-West Life Assurance Company for its outstanding contribution in the promotion of mental health in the workplace.
+- The Canadian Mental Health Association, Ontario, Work and Well-Being Award was presented to Great-West Life for its outstanding contribution in the promotion of mental health in the workplace.
 The award identifies an organization that has demonstrated the promotion of mental health in the workplace and co-operation between employees and community and agents within the workplace.
 For more information about the Canadian Mental Health Association, Ontario, click here.